-In instances where a module leader suspects plagiarism or another breach of academic integrity regulations in a student's work and decides to refer it to the Student Investigation and Resolution Team (SIRT) based within Student Central.
+In instances where a module leader suspects plagiarism or another breach of academic integrity regulations in a student's work and decides to refer it to the Student Investigation and Resolution Team (SIRT).
 The said module leader must download a copy of the student's Turnitin similarity report and send it directly to the student.
 This is to help the student to prepare if they are called for investigation.